justinleetyler/justinleetyler.github.io/catalog.md

 > The "problem of the South" (189): -Slavery -Free Trade -State Slavery -o
 > Calhoun= Gov't interfearence in the south ( -Unfair tax burden of southern -New Ordinance -Missouri Compromise -New Territories -Territories must be organized by congress; not the people of the territory.) -o
 > I shall not place myself in any leading position.
 But I shall seek to be a calm and quiet looker on, rarely speaking and when I do endevering to throw oil on the trouble waters. -q
-Webcast.berkeley [website]. -- Computer data. -- [S.l.] : Regents of the University of California, c2002- . -- Title from homepage. -- Mode of Access: World Wide Web (http://webcast.berkeley.edu/) -- DBID 3087.
-1. 375.
+Webcast.berkeley [website]. -- Computer data. -- [S.l.] : Regents of the University of California, c2002- . -- Title from homepage. -- Mode of Access: World Wide Web (http://webcast.berkeley.edu/) -- DBID 3087 -- DDC 375.

 Weagley, Julie. -- Interoperability and metadata quality in digital video repositories: a study of dublin core. -- Computer data (1 file : 117 kb) -- on 1 external hard drive. -- System requirements: USB port; PDF file reader. -- File name: 3207.pdf. -- DBID 3207. -- IN Journal of Library Metadata. -- no. 10 (2010). -- DDC 025.3